 Planning on installing a marble quartz countertop in your kitchen?
-We’ve narrowed our selections down to two options to go along with our new white IKEA cabinets.
-Take a look!
+Take a look at the higher/lower price point options we’ve narrowed it down to for our kitchen with off-white Bodbyn IKEA cabinets.

-Holy Moly, can you believe it’s mid-October already?
+Can you believe it’s mid-October already?
 It seems like ever since we started this main floor renovation back in June, time has flown by so quickly!
-Every day, there’s so much to do and, as a result, I haven’t been able to share the process as much as I had originally planned.
-My apologies.
-However, if you’ve been following along on Facebook or Instagram, you probably have a pretty good idea of what’s been going on around our house the past few months.
+Every day there’s a long to-do list, so I haven’t been able to share the process as much as I had originally planned.
+My apologies!
+If you’ve been following along on Facebook or Instagram, you probably have a pretty good idea of what’s been going on around our house the past few months.

 So many of you have been asking to see progress pictures and I do promise to share renovation updates for each room as I can.
 At times, I’ve barely been able to stay ahead of trades, so blogging, unfortunately, has been put on the back burner.
-Thankfully, things are starting to settle down (including the dust!).
-Thanks for being patient.
+Thankfully, things are settling down (including the dust!).
+Thanks for being so patient.

 Marble Quartz Countertop Options

-The one on the left is TCE Stone 4005, which has a bit more pronounced veining with a slightly cooler white background.
-The one on the right is Frosty Carrina by Caesarstone, which is more subtle in veining and a bit warmer in undertone.
+The sample on the right is Frosty Carrina by Caesarstone, which is more subtle in veining and a bit warmer in undertone.

-I was a bit worried about how the veining and color appeared over the entire countertop, so our supplier suggested going to the warehouse to look at the actual slab we’d be purchasing.
+I was a bit concerned about how the veining and colour appeared over the entire countertop, so our supplier suggested going to the warehouse to look at the actual slab we’d be purchasing.

-The trip into the city put my mind at ease since there was quite a bit of white mixed with touches of grey and taupe, which is not what the sample indicated.
+The trip into the city put my mind at ease!
+Thankfully, there was quite a bit of white mixed with touches of grey and taupe, which is not what the sample indicated.
 I liked it so much better!
 Some decisions, especially when they’re big ticket items, need extra attention even when it’s an inconvenience.

-The warehouse was a bit dark, so I’m visiting our supplier later this week to take one last look at it in their workshop where there’s some natural light before they start cutting it down.
+The warehouse was a bit dark, so I’m visiting our supplier later this week.
+I’ll take one last look at it in their workshop, where there’s some natural light before they start cutting it down.
 I’m crossing my fingers I still love it when it goes in.
 Eek!